 How do I register to be a non-licensee firm owner?

-- Then register or log into Secure Access Washington, and
+- Register or log into Secure Access Washington; and

 When does the initial registration for a non-licensee firm owner expire?

 It will expire on June 30 of the third calendar year following initial registration.

 Are there CPE requirements for a non-licensee firm owner registration?

 When does the renewal of a non-licensee firm owner registration expire?

 It will expire on June 30 of the third calendar year following renewal.